jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) the share is a non-ordinary share described in subsection (10):
   (b) the person chooses to use the comparative value method for another attributing interest that is a share in a foreign company and for which the person would be allowed, in the absence of this paragraph, to use the fair dividend rate method.
 Cost method for shares in foreign companies
-(9) A person may use the cost method to calculate FIF income or loss from an attributing interest in a FIF that is a share in a foreign company only if—
+(9) A person may use the cost method to calculate FIF income or loss from an attributing interest in a FIF if— (a) the attributing interest is a share in a foreign company for which the fair dividend rate method is allowed; and (b) the market value of the attributing interest at the start of the income year is not readily available.
-  (a)
-  (b) use of the fair dividend rate method is allowed but is not practical because the person cannot determine the market value of the attributing interest at the start of the income year except by an independent valuation.
 Certain non-ordinary shares
 (10) For the purposes of subsections (6)﻿(d) and (8)﻿(a), a non-ordinary share in a foreign company is— (a) a fixed-rate share that meets the requirements of the definition of fixed-rate share, paragraph (f)﻿(i) or (f)﻿(iii), or both: